Joshua is a father who enjoys sharing his reflections on parenting and life with others.

-Fast forward, eight years later, I’m a father of three beautiful little angels.
+Fast forward eight years, and now I’m a father of three beautiful little angels.
 Before we had our first two I questioned my ability heavily as to whether I had what it takes to be a great father.
 Not to mention at this time I was still questioning whether or not I had what it takes to be a good husband (two years in).
 I felt completely inadequate for both roles, but God saw fit for me to be there and I trusted Him.
 Today I still wonder how I can be a great father without ever experiencing having a father.
 I quickly remind myself, “Be the Dad you always wanted!!”
-Over these past two and a half years that has been guidance along with the guidance provided in scriptures that parallels Gods fatherly qualities to that of our earthly fathers.
+Over these past two and a half years that has been guidance along with the guidance provided in scriptures that parallels God's fatherly qualities to that of our earthly fathers.
 But the most visually compelling proof is the relationships and development I see within my children.
 Here are some examples:

-- Standard/Expectation- Along with providing guidance and direction I have set standards and expectations for them and given them standards and expectations from me.
-This falls back into drilling into them values such as loving each other, respecting elders, being polite, etc. Not to mention when I don’t uphold my end of the bargain (bedtime stories, playing the “I Do Love You” game before bed, or playing “Automatic” soon as we get into the car, I’m quickly notified of my errors.
+- Standard/Expectation.
+Along with providing guidance and direction I have set standards and expectations for them and given them standards and expectations from me.
+This falls back into drilling into them values such as loving each other, respecting elders, being polite, etc. Not to mention when I don’t uphold my end of the bargain (bedtime stories, playing the “I Do Love You” game before bed or playing “Automatic” soon as we get into the car, I’m quickly notified of my errors.

-- Safety/Security- I find this aspect to be the most beautiful and rewarding because for me it is a direct reflection of my faith and trust in my relationship with God.
+- Safety/Security.
+I find this aspect to be the most beautiful and rewarding because for me it is a direct reflection of my faith and trust in my relationship with God.
 Quick story!
 I have twins who are very similar in some aspects, but two very different personalities one outgoing and daring the other slightly reserved and careful.
 Both with huge personalities.
 The oldest twin is very careful and less likely to try daring things.
 One day she was attempting to walk down the steps by herself and became overwhelmed with fear and cried out for me to help.
 I immediately reached out my hand and guided her down the steps.
 Not even ten minutes later she was back at the steps, but this time as I walked over to help her down the steps she told me “I got it”.
 I began to walk away and she said “no wait” all while still refusing to hold my hand.
-This was so symbolic to me because many times there were situations that I depended solely on God to help me through and once I made it through I knew I could make it through the next test just because of the thought of Him being present was enough for me.
-Psalms 139 huh?!?!
+This was so symbolic to me because many times there were situations that I depended solely on God to help me through and once I made it through I knew I could make it through the next test just because the thought of Him being present was enough for me.
+Psalms 139, huh?

 There are so many situations that I find myself in as a father that allow me to reference back to a time in my walk with Christ and I thank Him for it.
-To my earthly father I forgive you.
+To my earthly father, I forgive you.
 Though you were absent I realize now that I never lacked in what I needed to be a great man, son, husband, and father, in fact, I found it all in Jesus.
-So for me it took faith to be the father that I wish I had, because in that faith I found the Father we all dream to have.
+So for me, it took faith to be the father that I wish I had because in that faith I found the Father we all dream to have.
 Happy Father’s day to all my Fathers out there and happy Father’s day to my heavenly Father.